Nutrients That Plant Based Eaters Must be Mindful of (Part 2) – Iron, DHA/EPA and Iodine + Iron and Calcium Rich Smoothie

 (These aren’t the only foods that have iron, these are just the ones with the most iron.
 Most all plant foods have some iron, legumes of all varieties have the most)

 - Plant based eaters are not more prone to iron deficiency anemia than meat eaters.
 It’s just as common for people who eat meat to be iron deficient as it is for plant based eaters.

 - Non-heme iron is the iron found in plants.
 Heme iron is the iron found in animals.
 Non-heme iron is the best choice for iron because it’s self regulating.
 Meaning, if we need more iron, the body will absorb more and if we’re cool in the iron department, the body will absorb less.
 This is important because excess iron may increase risk of metabolic syndrome, stroke, heart disease, Alzheimer’s, Parkinson’s, arthritis, type 2 diabetes and certain types of cancers.
-When heme iron is consumed, the body does not self regulate and excess iron can easily build up.
+When heme iron is consumed, the body does not self regulate it and excess iron can easily build up.